A Simple Budget | The Only 6 Budget Categories You Need

 The easiest place to start is with your fixed expenses (regularly occurring bills).
 Your mortgage or rent payment, car insurance, cell phone bill, cable, internet, etc.

 Next, I’d list your other living expenses, debt payments, and savings goals.

 Step Three: Assign expenses to one of the six categories.

 Now, with your list of expenses file them into one of the six categories.

-If you are a lover of spreadsheets ( I know I am!), grab this free Simple Budget Template in Google Sheets!
+If you are a lover of spreadsheets ( I know I am!), grab the free Simple Budget Template in Google Sheets from my Resource library!

 I’ve already set up the six categories and entered in some common expenses, but it’s editable, so you can customize it to fit your needs.

 I am absolutely all about working smarter, not harder.
 We live in a time where you can automate all kinds of stuff.